Lecrapouille/Highway/README.md

 - Hard to install (Unreal Engine, NVidia drivers, patches, need Docker ...) and takes giga bytes of binaries on the hard disk.
 The application is low to run.
 - Very instable: lot of crashes, lot of issues on GitHub that are never fixed and a robot is auto-closing them after X days without answers.
 - The physical models of cars are not very realist: looks like playing the GTA III game.
 - The most important is the API is not developper friendly and poorly documented.
 For example, When reading the first lines of the API: `carla.Actor: defines actors as anything that plays a role in the simulation or can be moved around.
-That includes: pedestrians, vehicles, sensors and traffic signs ...` but when reading their Actor methods: `close_door()` ...
-We can interrogate if this API has been really tough.
+That includes: pedestrians, vehicles, sensors and traffic signs ...` but when reading other Actor methods we reach `close_door()` ...
+We can interrogate if this API has been really thought.
 - The documentation is sometimes hard to understand.
 I was personnaly stuck searching on the API what methods giving me dimensions of my car (wheel base ...), or how to understand how they have implemented Akermann ...

 In my opinion, a simulator has to help the developper by offering the possibility to interact with all objects in the word.
 For example the simulator has to reply to question such as "give me the list of pedestrians around the car" ... a reference list that can be compared at run time with the list of pedestrians detected by your IA/sensors/ECU of your ego vehicle.
 This idea can be extended to any mobile/static object in the city: pedestrian, cars, roads, traffic signs, zebras, parking slot, spawning points ... all of them shall interact with the ego vehicle and share their states (ie traffic light: the color of the light, the content of any road signs ie "Nationale 20" ...).